-Guaranty Trust Bank plc, the most profitable Bank in Nigeria, is a leading financial institution incorporated in 1990 licensed and regulated by the Central Bank of Nigeria with the purpose of receiving deposits, extending credit and provision of basic investment services via its various products and services to various markets tailoring its products and services to suit the needs of customers in the following operating segments:
+Guaranty Trust Bank Plc.is a leading financial institution incorporated in 1990 licensed and regulated by the Central Bank of Nigeria with the purpose of receiving deposits, extending credit and provision of basic investment services via its various products and services to various markets tailoring its products and services to suit the needs of customers in the following operating segments:

 - Corporate Banking

 - Commercial Banking

-- · Retail Banking
+- Retail Banking

 - SME Banking

 - Public sector

 As part of its growth strategy, the Bank adopted a focused sub-Saharan expansion plan by growing its footprint across the African continent through a combination of Greenfield and Brownfield acquisition.
 To this end, the Bank currently has seven banking subsidiaries with operations in nine countries namely, Cote-d'Ívoire, Gambia, Ghana, Kenya, Liberia, Rwanda, Sierra-Leone, Uganda and the United Kingdom.
 The Bank also has a Special Purpose Vehicle- GTB Finance B.V.
 Netherlands used to raise funds from the international financial market.
-Detailed information on the Bank, its subsidiaries and operating segments is presented in the Bank's latest Annual Report for 2016.